cbitosc/HTF24-Team-037/Code_Of_Conduct.md

 ## Project Goals

-The **MMMUT MCA Alumni Network** project has several key objectives:
+The **MMMUT    Alumni Network** project has several key objectives:

 - **Building Connections**: This platform is designed to connect current students, alumni, and faculty members, facilitating mentorship and career development opportunities.
 - **Sharing Opportunities**: Alumni and students are encouraged to share job postings, internships, and other professional opportunities that benefit the entire community.
-- **Celebrating Achievements**: The platform highlights the accomplishments of alumni, fostering pride in the achievements of the MMMUT MCA community.
+- **Celebrating Achievements**: The platform highlights the accomplishments of alumni, fostering pride in the achievements of the MMMUT    community.
 - **Supporting Growth**: The network provides a space for discussions around career growth, education, and industry trends, benefiting all members.

 ## Enforcement Responsibilities

-The maintainers and leaders of the **MMMUT MCA Alumni Network** are responsible for enforcing this Code of Conduct, ensuring that all participants contribute to a respectful, professional, and positive community.
+The maintainers and leaders of the **MMMUT    Alumni Network** are responsible for enforcing this Code of Conduct, ensuring that all participants contribute to a respectful, professional, and positive community.
 Leaders are expected to:

 - Clearly communicate the standards for participation and acceptable behavior.
 - Address any reports of behavior that violates the Code of Conduct in a timely and fair manner.